random689/tp/docs/UserGuide.md

 </div>

 #### Copying fields from teachers : `copyTeacher`
-Copy specified data from all teachers shown in the teachers list to the clipboard.
+Copy specified data from all **currently displayed** teachers.
 The fields that can be copied are:

 - email
 - phone numbers